rimelek/tutorial-docker-build/README.md

 ./scripts/go-build-dockerdb-reader.sh
 ```

-List the changed files including the binary database files:
+List the changed files including the binary database files.
+Use `2` as argument instead of `1` if you archived your
+original, non-empty directory.

 ```bash
 ./scripts/docker-data-diff.sh 1